 Just because one of your prized possessions is inconsequential to the other, doesn’t mean it should be treated that way.
 Always be respectful.

-A Spouse Who Refuses To Socialize With the Other's Friends and Family
+A Spouse Who Refuses to Socialize With Your Friends and Family

 If friends and family hold a special place in one's life, the other person should at least make the occasional effort to connect with them on some level.

 A Spouse Who Is Jealous of Friends and Family